Adopt a pet from Multnomah County Animal Services (MCAS) without paying an adoption fee.

-- Why: The summer months are the busiest for MCAS, and the shelter population increases.
-Adoption fees are waived in order to incentivize adoption, and send eligible pets to new homes as soon as possible.
+- Why: Adoption fees are waived in order to incentivize adoption, and send eligible pets to new homes as soon as possible.

-- What to bring: Please bring carriers, leashes, collars, and other required supplies to your set pickup time at MCAS.
+- What to bring: Please bring carriers, leashes, collars, and other required supplies to MCAS at the time of adoption.